37 Digital Marketing KPIs [Complete Guide]

-How to measure: Using your CRM tool, monitor how many clients have stopped paying for your services or ordering your products during past year.
-Calculate attrition rate as a percentage of your entire customer base.
+How to measure: Monitor how many clients have stopped paying for your services or ordering your products during the past year.
+Calculate the attrition rate as a percentage of your entire customer base.

-How to decrease: Similarly to retention rate, churn rate depends on the quality of your services.
-To keep churn rate low, prevent incidents that would make clients leave, such as slow customer service or unfriendly staff.
+How to decrease: Similarly to the retention rate, the churn rate depends on the quality of your services.

 8. Net promoter score

 How likely is a client to recommend your product or service to a friend?
 According to Net Promoter Network, there are three levels of customer advocacy:

 - Promoters (score 9-10) are loyal enthusiasts who praise your company to others and drive your sales

 - Passives (score 7-8) are satisfied, but unenthusiastic customers who leave when they see a better offer.

 - Detractors (score 0-6) are unhappy customers who spread negative information about your company and can damage your brand image.